Typee-Language/Typee/_Global_Documentation/typee_software_design.md

+# 4. The Typee Translator Main Module

-# 4. Typee Implementation - Packages and Modules
+# 5. Typee Implementation - Packages and Modules

 The first implementation of __Typee__ translator aims at proving the concept of programming languages translations and at understanding the issues this